ucfopen/Materia-Docs/_developers/engine-core.md

 ## Materia.Engine.start

-Signals that your widget is done loading it's assets and passes a callback that will received widget instance data.
+Signals that your widget is done loading its assets and passes a callback that will received widget instance data.

-Below is a table of the supported keys for start's argument object
+Below is a table of the supported keys for start's argument object.

 | Object Property | Required | Description
 |-